 Classes taken for a grade (A-F) or as a pass/fail count towards the full-time requirement.
-Audited classes do not count toward the full time credit hour requirement.
-Classes that are dropped during semester and the completed do not count toward the requirement. undergraduate Any student who drops below 12 credit hours (9 for graduate students) will become "out of status".
+Audited classes do not count toward the full-time credit hour requirement.
+Classes dropped during the semester and not completed do not count toward the requirement.
+Any undergraduate student who drops below 12 credit hours (9 for graduate students) will become "out of status".